aws-samples/amazon-keyspaces-examples/scala/datastax-v4/aws-glue/top-n-partitions/README.md

 ## Using Glue Top N partitions Example
 This example provides scala script for calculate the top partitions with the most rows.
 This is common utility in verifying data skew.
-You can use this with Amazon Keyspaces or self managed Apache Cassandra
+You can use this with Amazon Keyspaces or self managed Apache Cassandra.

 ## Prerequisites
 * Amazon Keyspaces table to perform Top N